Security

 #wordpress

-The Invitation Based Registrations WordPress plugin through 2.2.84 does not sanitise and escape some of its settings, which could allow high privilege users such as admin to perform Stored Cross-Site Scripting attacks when the unfiltered_html capability is disallowed (for example in multisite setup)
+The Event Timeline WordPress plugin through 1.1.5 does not sanitize and escape Timeline Text, which could allow high-privileged users such as admin to perform Cross-Site Scripting attacks even when unfiltered_html is disallowed

 CVE